population-research/uganda-covid/response/wber_response.md

 Should we do this with household fixed effects and number of Covid cases controlled for or simple proportions?]

+2. What are the household fixed effects doing?

 5. Why isn't the 8th wave of the NPS used as the baseline?

 The only food security related question in UNPS 2019/20 asks whether there have been a